Challenges in predicting positron annihilation lifetimes in lead halide perovskites: correlation functionals and polymorphism: Methods

 Halide perovskites present the peculiarity that, beside clearly ordered phases, occurring at low temperature, higher temperature phases, although frequently described as ordered average structures, include disorder whose nature is not only due to dynamics.
 The structure of the various ordered phases of the inorganic compounds were taken from our previous works on CsPbI$_3$ (Refs.~\onlinecite{Marronnier_JPCLett2017,Marronnier_blackphases_ACSNano2018} for $\alpha$,$\beta$ and $\gamma$ and Ref.~\onlinecite{Roma_MSMSE2019} for $\delta$) and further relaxed with the mentioned cutoffs and {\bf k}-points.
 The MAPbI$_3$ tetragonal structures were taken from Ref.~\onlinecite{Tong_2022}.
 With our xc-functional some differences in the ordering of the six tetragonal polymorphs with respect to Ref.~\onlinecite{Tong_2022} arise.\cite{KMadaanThesis_2023} However, the most stable polymorph, which we refer to as tetragonal A, is the same in both cases.

 The concept of ``polymorphism'' has been recently discussed for halide perovskites, in particular for their high temperature cubic phase,\cite{Zhao_2020}.
 The meaning of polymorphism, here, is slightly different than the usual one: it indicates, for these materials, a phase which has long range disordered distortions whose average is the high simmetry (so-called ``monomorphous'') structure with a unit cell containing only a few atoms (5 for the inorganic perovskites, 12 for MAPbI$_3$).
 The disordered structure in this case has lower internal energy at 0K than the high symmetry structure.
 In our work, we generated the polymorphous structure of MAPbI$_3$ using the same procedure proposed by Zunger and coworkers \cite{Zhao_2020} and a large supercell containing 32~fu (384 atoms, 2$\sqrt{2}\times$2$\sqrt{2}\times$4 of the 12 atoms unit cell) as explained in detail in Ref.~\onlinecite{KMadaanThesis_2023}.
-For the inorganic CsPbI$_3$ and CsPbBr$_3$ we used a different approach to generate a polymorphous structure: the special displacement method (SDM)\cite{Zacharias_SDM_PRR2020}, that allows us to obtain a dynamically stable structure ---no imaginary frequencies in the full phonon dispersion--- with a smaller 2$\times$2$\times$2 supercell.
-The energy gain from monomorphous to polymorphous structures was 66 meV/fu for MAPbI$_3$, 147 meV/fu for CsPbI$_3$, and 105 meV/fu for CsPbBr$_3$.
+For the inorganic CsPbI$_3$ and CsPbBr$_3$ we used a different approach to generate a polymorphous structure: the special displacement method (SDM)\cite{Zacharias_SDM_PRR2020,Zacharias_PRB2023}, that allows us to obtain a dynamically stable structure ---no imaginary frequencies in the full phonon dispersion--- with a smaller 2$\times$2$\times$2 supercell.
+The energy gain from monomorphous to polymorphous structures was 90 meV/fu for MAPbI$_3$ (95 meV with $\Gamma$ sampling only), 147 meV/fu for CsPbI$_3$, and 105 meV/fu for CsPbBr$_3$.
+With respect to previously reported energy gains, ours are $\sim$25-30\% larger both for MAPbI$_3$\cite{Zhao_2020} and for the inorganics\cite{Zacharias_PRB2023,Zacharias_npj2023}, which probably depends mainly on the choice of the exchange correlation functional.
 All polymorphous structures were relaxed keeping the original cubic symmetry of the monomorphous one.
 For the inorganic compounds, we kept the equilibrium volume of the monomorphous structure.
-For MAPbI$_3$, the volume of the polymorphous structure was also optimized, obtaining a slightly (1.5\%) smaller volume than the monomorphous one.
+For MAPbI$_3$, the volume of the polymorphous structure was also optimized, obtaining a slightly (1.7\%) smaller volume than the monomorphous one.